-Business Economics 501 A/B and C/D Analysis of Global Economic Conditions SPRING 2021 SYLLABUS
+Business Economics 501 A/B and C/D Analysis of Global Economic Conditions WINTER 2021 SYLLABUS

-Prof. Debra Glassman e-mail: dg2854@uw.edu
+Prof. Debra Glassman e-mail: dq2854@uw.edu

 TA: Zihao (Darwin) Chen (zchen05@uw.edu)

+Office Hours:

+Wednesday, 4:00-5:00

-Office Hours: Tuesday, 5:00-6:00 and by appointment
+and by appointment

 Course Description

 This course examines the macroeconomic environment in which firms operate.
 The goal is for you to understand how macroeconomic forces and policies affect the overall health of a nation's economy and hence the business decisions that you make.
 The course will give you the tools to understand the key drivers of economic growth, inflation, unemployment, business cycles, fiscal policy, monetary policy, and trade policy, both in the US and in other countries.

 Course Learning Objectives:

 The course will help you to:

 - ★ Explain what the headlines do and do not tell us about macroeconomic statistics such as GDP growth, inflation, and unemployment. - ★ Understand the press releases from the Federal Reserve's policy-making committee. - ★ Follow debates about the size of the government budget deficit and government debt. - ★ Compare and contrast current macroeconomic policies in the US with policies in other major countries and regions, such as China, Japan and the Eurozone.
-Remote Instruction Class Format The course will have live zoom sessions for 2 hours at the scheduled class times (login information will be posted on Canvas under the Zoom link).
+Remote Instruction Class Format The course will have live zoom sessions for 1.5 hours at the scheduled class times (login information will be posted on Canvas under the Zoom link).
 Following the lecture, Prof. Glassman will stay online for informal Q&A. Zoom sessions will be recorded, and recordings will be available on Canvas (with a delay) under "Panopto Recordings".
 Warning: sometimes technical issues make recordings incomplete.
 There is a Canvas Module accompanying each class session.
 The Modules list asynchronous content:

 - Required readings - Optional readings - Pre-recorded content in the form of narrated powerpoint decks.
 Unless otherwise indicated, you are expected to watch the narrated powerpoints before class. - Required Activities, such as watching a video or posting on a Discussion Board.
-Required readings should be completed before class.
+Unless otherwise indicated, required readings should be completed before class.
 Be prepared to discuss "Application Cases" in class.
 The Modules also provide links to powerpoint slide decks covered in class (generally posted the day before class).
-Course Requirements Approx. % of final grade Problem sets 40% Final exam (take-home: posted 6/2, due 6/8) 40% Group presentation (various dates) 15% Class attendance and participation 5% Attendance and participation To get full credit for attendance, you must attend at least 80% of class sessions.
-To get full credit for participation, you must contribute to class at least 6 times during the guarter.
-A participation contribution can take the form of saying something in class or posting a comment on an instructor-created Discussion Board.
+Course Requirements Approx. % of final grade Problem sets 40% Final exam (take-home: posted 3/9, due 3/16) 40% Group presentation (various dates) 15% Class attendance and participation 5% Note: There will be class on 3/11 and material covered that day is fair game for the exam.
+Attendance and participation To get full credit for attendance, you must attend at least 80% of class sessions.
+To get full credit for participation, you must contribute\ to class at least 6 times during the quarter. \A participation contribution can take the form of saying something in class or posting a comment on an instructor-created Discussion Board.
 Group Presentations There is one group presentation in the course.
-You can choose your own group of 4-7 students.
-A sign-up sheet will be available the first week of class.
+You will choose your own group.
 Each group will select one of the topics listed below and prepare a 5-7 minute presentation.
 The presentation will take place at the beginning of class on the date listed.
 The presentation must include a slide deck, which should be posted on Canvas in the associated Group Presentation Discussion Board by the due date.
 Each group should be prepared to answer questions following the presentation.
 There will be a single grade for the group.